ket0x4/ket.ai/README.md

 - `/help` provides information on how to use the bot and its commands.
 - `/status` to check the current status of the host device.

-### Youtube Commands
-- `/yt` or `/ytsum` to summarize a YouTube video by providing the video URL.

-Note: User can also reply to a YouTube video link with same commands to summarize it.

 ### User Management
 Note: Only admins can manage users and chats.

-- `/adduser` to add a user to the allowed users list.
-- `/rmuser` to remove a user from the allowed users list.
 - `/addchat` to add a chat to the allowed chats list.
 - `/rmchat` to remove a chat from the allowed chats list.
 - `/list` to list all allowed users and chats.